eArsenault/jackdaniels_reader/README.md

 ## Next Steps

-* Add wider variety of paces
-* Add metric and imperial distances in the same string
+* Add non-integer values for distances
 * Add time-based intervals
 * Can we feed this to a whole table/spreadsheet?
+* Add special "k" character for kilometres